 Real work in prison

-Prison work and social enterprise: the story of Barbed is an evaluation of Barbed carried out by Professor Penny Green at King's College, London.
+Prison work and social enterprise: the story of Barbed is an independent evaluation of the project, published in 2008.

 Barbed: what happened next charts the impact of the Barbed social enterprise on those who trained, worked and supervised in the graphic design studio in the months following its closure.